DevMountain/Hosting-Digital-Ocean/describe-one-step.md

 - ```n stable;``` Tell n to update us to the latest stable release (you can instead specify the version you want if you need a specific version ie n 8.4.2)
 - ```npm i -g npm;``` Tell npm to install the latest version compatible with the node we just updated to

+## install certbot
+Certbot is a program to help automate sign-signed certificates.
+They are used to verify that a person controls the domain name on the certificate.
+We will be using it to make our droplets use https / SSL security.
+These will register the certbot application in our ubuntu repository, and have it install.

+- `sudo add-apt-repository ppa:certbot/certbot -y`

+- `sudo apt-get install python-certbot-nginx-y`

 ## install pm2

 - ```npm i -g pm2``` Fairly straight forward, we are going to use pm2 to keep our server running after we leave.
 So we need to install it globally.